ietf-wg-cellar/matroska-specification/notes.md

 ## Medium Linking

-Medium Linking creates relationships between `Segments` using Ordered Chapters and the `ChapterSegmentUID Element`.
-A `Segment Edition` with Ordered Chapters **MAY** contain Chapter elements that reference timestamp ranges from other `Segments`.
+Medium Linking creates relationships between `Segments` using Ordered Chapters ((#editionflagordered)) and the `ChapterSegmentUID Element`.
+A `Chapter Edition` with Ordered Chapters **MAY** contain Chapter elements that reference timestamp ranges from other `Segments`.
 The `Segment` referenced by the Ordered Chapter via the `ChapterSegmentUID Element` **SHOULD** be played as part of a Linked Segment.

 The timestamps of Segment content referenced by Ordered Chapters **MUST** be adjusted according to the cumulative duration of the the previous Ordered Chapters.

 As an example a file named `intro.mkv` could have a `SegmentUID` of "0xb16a58609fc7e60653a60c984fc11ead".